lume/element/README.md

 	css, // A no-op identity function (useful to enable CSS syntax highlighting in various text editors) } from '@lume/element'

-@customElement('greeting-card') // defines the element tag name class GreetingCard extends Element {
+@element('greeting-card') // defines the element tag name class GreetingCard extends Element {
 	// Make the firstName property a reactive variable, and also map any value
 	// from an attribute named 'first-name' back to this property (the attribute